...

 They aren’t likely to have any reason to remember all the points you made during your presentation.
 Now is the perfect time to remind them and highlight the issues you presented they could have missed.

 It’s best to use bullet points to give them room for skim reading.
-Additionally, if you guys have reached an agreement, you should include it in the letter for clarity.
+Additionally, if you have reached an agreement, you should include it in the letter for clarity.

 Answers to Prior Questions